jimdigriz/portier-nginx/README.md

 # Deploy

-The install process is pretty awful, mostly as everyones application environment is a bit bespoke, but these guidelines below should get you moving:
+The install process is pretty awful, mostly as everyone's application environment is a bit bespoke, but these guidelines below should get you moving:

  1. create a directory `/opt/portier/nginx`
  1. copy all the `*.lua` files from this project into it